 The Company does not have any program, plan or practice in place to time option or other award grants with the release of material, non-public information and does not release such information for the purpose of affecting the value of executive compensation.
 The exercise price of stock subject to options awarded under the Stock Incentive Plan is the fair market value of the stock on the date of grant.
-Under the terms of the Stock Incentive Plan, the fair market value of the stock on the date of grant as reported by the NYSE.
+Under the terms of the Stock Incentive Plan, the fair market value of the stock is the closing sales price of the stock on the date of grant as reported by the NYSE.